Network infrastructure considerations for Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-To prepare your network to support System Center Configuration Manager, plan to set up infrastructure like firewalls to pass the communications used by Configuration Manager.
+To prepare your network to support Configuration Manager, you may need to configure some infrastructure components.
+For example, open firewall ports to pass the communications used by Configuration Manager.

-Before you deploy Configuration Manager, identify the ports that you plan to use and set up firewalls accordingly.
+Before you deploy Configuration Manager, identify the ports that you plan to use, and set up firewalls as needed.

-If you need to change a port after you install Configuration Manager, don't forget to update firewalls on devices and the network and also change the configuration of the port from within Configuration Manager.
+After you install Configuration Manager, if you need to change a port, don't forget to update firewalls on devices and the network.
+Also change the configuration of the port in Configuration Manager.